aquabu/remy/README.md

 server box easily (whether from Rackspace or from some other cloud service provider), and then bootstrap it so that it can run chef-solo (the bootstrap will also run on physical, not cloud, boxes; all that's required is a valid IP address for Remy to use).
-Remy then provides an easy and convenient way to run chef-solo against these remote boxes, either programmatically or from the provided rake tasks.
+Remy then provides an easy and convenient way to run chef-solo against these remote boxes, either programmatically or from rake tasks that are provided.
 The ability to support a cluster of boxes plus multiple config files & directories (where some of these config files might contain passwords on encrypted drives) is what distinguishes Remy from [soloist](https://github.com/mkocher/soloist) and other chef-solo utilities; these multiple config files and directories are then "blended" together to create an overall chef configuration for a particular chef node.